sebdeckers/base-drafts/draft-ietf-quic-transport.md

 Flow control is described in detail in {{flow-control}}, and congestion control is described in the companion document {{QUIC-RECOVERY}}.

+Streams carry data from sender to receiver.
+If the receiver needs to respond to the transferred data, it opens a stream in the opposite direction.
+Application protocols which require this behavior MUST define how to identify which stream(s) will be used for responses.

 ## Stream Prioritization